 - Line a baking sheet with parchment paper or a silicone baking mat.

-- Coat into the granulated sugar, lightly.
+- Coat shaped cookies into the granulated sugar, lightly.

-- Coat into the powder sugar, until every side is heavily covered.
-Place them 2 inches apart on the baking sheet.
+- Coat then into the icing sugar, until every side is heavily covered.

 - Bake cookies at 350°F for 10 to 11 minutes, until they are puffed and cracked.
 They are ready when the edges begin to set, but the center is still soft and shiny.
 They will look underdone in the middle, but they will continue to bake outside the oven.